gSchool/ada-developer-skills/capstone-overview/intro.md

 - Begin the tutorials of some of your technologies (~8 hours)
 - Create wireframes for your product if this is applicable
-- Break up your project into tasks, and organize those tasks into waves
+- Break up your project into tasks, and organize those tasks into two waves

 ## During Capstone